npm/rfcs/accepted/0000-prepare-linked-bundled-deps-during-pack.md

 ## Unresolved Questions and Bikeshedding

+I don't think there's anything here, but leaving it for now in case I've missed/forgotten something.

-{{Write about any arbitrary decisions that need to be made (syntax, colors, formatting, minor UX decisions), and any questions for the proposal that have not been answered.}}
+> {{Write about any arbitrary decisions that need to be made (syntax, colors, formatting, minor UX decisions), and any questions for the proposal that have not been answered.}}
+>

-{{THIS SECTION SHOULD BE REMOVED BEFORE RATIFICATION}}
+> {{THIS SECTION SHOULD BE REMOVED BEFORE RATIFICATION}}